Matan-Jack/Arkanoid/README.md

 - The game uses a **listener pattern** to decouple event handling (e.g., score updates, block/ball removal).
 - Designed with **modularity** and **clean OOP** principles for easy extension and maintenance.
-- You can add features like:
-  - Power-ups
-  - Multiple levels
-  - Sound effects
-  - Difficulty scaling

----

-## 📁 Project Status

-🟢 **Stable** – Functional and ready to play.
-You are welcome to fork, play, and improve!